African, Asian states agree measures to curb illegal ivory trade

 Ivory from Gabon, Kenya, Niger and Zambia is often trafficked to China and Thailand via Vietnam, the Philippines and Malaysia.

-Eighteen large scale seizures involving more than 40 metric tons (44.092 tons) of ivory have been recorded so far this year, representing the greatest quantity of ivory seized in the last 25 years.
+Eighteen large scale seizures involving more than 40 tonnes of ivory have been recorded so far this year, representing the greatest quantity of ivory seized in the last 25 years.

 The African elephant, the world's largest terrestrial mammal, is listed as vulnerable on the IUCN "red list" of threatened species, with a population estimated at around 500,000 animals.